 Anything apart from these above conditions can get horribly expensive (~$3,000) and most importantly the unnecessary (far larger & complex assemblies ~100,000 can slow down even most powerful workstations, they only can be get handled by monstrous size desktops or done in the multi-group projects.

-Overall the MSI WE72 7RJ-1032US is most powerful and probably the best laptop for CAD and 3D modeling, it doesn’t matter how much big project do you have or how much multitasking you do, this laptop is the ultimate answer of all your questions.
+Overall the MSI WE72 7RJ-1032US is one of the most powerful and probably the best laptop for CAD and 3D modeling in 2022, it doesn’t matter how much big project do you have or how much multitasking you do, this laptop is the ultimate answer of all your questions.

 If you can’t afford such a heavy workstation, you could always go for a low-end workstation’s laptop, and you can upgrade it RAM according to your project size in the future.
 In my office there are many old Dell workstations are in actions and they can tolerate up to 50,000-part assemblies, however, they get a little bit slow but never stops you from what you are doing.